SilentCatD/react-scoped-provider/README.md

 </Provider>,
 ```

 These 2 two types only should be used one at a time for each `Provider` and kept it that way throughout the component's lifeCycle.
-Use them interchangably may cause unexpected behavior.
+Use them interchangeably may cause unexpected behavior.

 #### Named Provider